mvp/uhubctl/README.md

 `cycle` means turn power off, wait some delay (configurable with `-d`) and turn it back on.
 Ports can be comma separated list, and may use `-` for ranges e.g. `2`, or `2,4`, or `2-5`, or `1-2,5-8`.

-On Linux, you may need to run it with `sudo`, or to configure `udev` USB permissions.

 If you have more than one smart USB hub connected, you should choose specific hub to control using `-l` (location) parameter.
 To find hub locations, simply run `uhubctl` without any parameters.